wang-jingxuan/wang-jingxuan.github.io/README.md

 Made with Material for MkDocs.

-Special thanks to Yang Xije for providing guidance on building personal website.
+Special thanks to Yang Xijie for providing guidance on building personal website.